antfriend/e/README.md

 "predicate": "_isa",
 "object": "mamal"

-questions end in a "?" and will elicit a response
+questions end in a "?" will elicit a response

 >what _isa mamal?
 >>a bat